-Week 2 - 11 is formal training which is delivered at one of a number of training sites across England and Wales, this is known as Prison Officer Entry Level Training (POELT).
+Week 2 - 11 is formal training known as Prison Officer Entry Level Training (POELT).
+POELT is delivered at one of a number of training sites across England and Wales.

-On successful completion of the formal training new officers will return to their establishment for week 12 where they will have a consolidation week, this gives them the opportunity to apply the learning from formal training.
+Week 12: On successful completion of the formal training new officers will return to their establishment for week 12 where they will have a consolidation week, this gives them the opportunity to apply the learning from formal training in their establishment.